-If you want to test a range to see if it contains specific text (a substring or partial text), you can add wildcards to the formula.
-For example, if you have a value to look for in cell C1, and you want to check the range A1:A100, you can configure COUNTIF to look for that value anywhere in a cell by concatenating asterisks:
+To test a range to see if it contains a substring (a partial match), you can add a wildcard to the formula.
+For example, if you have a value to look for in cell C1, and you want to check the range A1:A100 for partial matches, you can configure COUNTIF to look for the value in C1 anywhere in a cell by concatenating asterisks on both sides:

 The asterisk (*) is a wildcard for one or more characters.
-By concatenating asterisks before and after the value in C1, the formula will count the substring in C1 anywhere it appears in each cell of the range.
+By concatenating asterisks before and after the value in C1, the formula will count the text in C1 anywhere it appears in each cell of the range.
 To return "Yes" or "No", nest the formula inside the IF function as above.

 An alternative formula using MATCH

-As an alternative, you can use a formula that uses the MATCH function instead of COUNTIF:
+As an alternative, you can use a formula that uses the MATCH function with the ISNUMBER function instead of COUNTIF:

 The MATCH function returns the position of a match (as a number) if found, and #N/A if not found.
 By wrapping MATCH inside ISNUMBER, the final result will be TRUE when MATCH finds a match and FALSE when MATCH returns #N/A.